socketio/socket.io-website/docs/categories/08-Miscellaneous/eio-protocol.md

 ### Upgrade

-By default, the client SHOULD create an HTTP long-polling connection, and then upgrade to better transports if available.
+By default, the client SHOULD create an HTTP long-polling connection and then upgrade to better transports if available.

-To upgrade to WebSocket, the client MUST:
+To upgrade to WebSocket (or WebTransport), the client MUST:

 - pause the HTTP long-polling transport (no more HTTP request gets sent), to ensure that no packet gets lost
-- open a WebSocket connection with the same session ID
+- open a WebSocket connection (or WebTransport bidirectional stream) with the same session ID
 - send a `ping` packet with the string `probe` in the payload

 The server MUST: